hindsight-ai/hindsight-ai/README.md

 - `./infra/scripts/backup_db.sh` — creates a timestamped SQL dump with the current Alembic revision in the filename.
 Run this on the source environment (e.g., staging) before copying data.
 - `./infra/scripts/restore_db.sh` — interactive restore that drops/recreates `hindsight_db`, imports the selected dump, and reapplies Alembic migrations.
 Run this on the destination environment (e.g., production) after copying the dump file over.

 This workflow lets you shuttle database state between environments by backing up on the source host, transferring the `.sql` artifact, and restoring it on the target.
+Add `--dry-run` to either script if you just want to preview the commands.

 ## Deployment